buditanrim/buditanrim.github.io/_posts/2018-09-09-five-icon-design-problems.md

 # Closing chat to reader
 It's important that you take these points with a consideration of your own context and problem you're facing.
 The points I make here is focusing on the general best practice for system icon (small icon) where the goal is to focus on helping users navigate or do action.

 On the side, it's worth to consider to create a set of principles when you see there are common issues with the icon while audit them.
-If you're interested to chat about this,
+Reach me out if you're interested to chat about this.

 [complex]: https://www.researchgate.net/publication/2466259_Using_Icons_to_Find_Documents_Simplicity_Is_Critical
 [nngroup-research]: https://www.nngroup.com/articles/icon-usability/